Gas safety and carbon monoxide

 - sweep chimneys and flues every year if you use solid fuel

-- if you are in rented accommodation, ask your landlord to provide you with an up-to-date gas safety record, which is a legal requirement and is particularly important for students renting houses and flats
+- if you are in rented accommodation, ask your landlord to provide you with an up-to-date gas safety record, which is a legal requirement and is particularly important for students renting houses and flats, your landlord is responsible for servicing boilers and appliances annually

 - keep flues, air vents and grilles clear and make sure rooms are well ventilated